25 Latent Factor Models

 1. The test scores are all independent of each other.

-2. The students that test well are at the top of the image and there seems to be three groupings by subject.
+2. The strongest students appear at the top of the image, and the 24 tests seem to group into three subject blocks.

-3. The students that are good at math are not good at science.
+3. Students who are good at math are clearly bad at science.

-4. The students that are good at math are not good at humanities.
+4. Students who are good at math are clearly bad at the arts.

 1. The test scores are independent.

-2. Math and science are highly correlated, but the humanities are not.
+2. Math and Science are highly correlated, but Arts is not correlated with anything.

 s <- svd(y)